-EMX has been participating in the advancement of the Malmyzh porphyry copper-gold project since identifying IG Copper LLC ("IGC") as an early-stage strategic investment opportunity in 2011.
-The Malmyzh exploration and mining licenses, located in Russia's Far East, were held by IGC and Freeport-McMoran Exploration Corporation, with IGC operating and managing the project.
+EMX participated in the advancement of the Malmyzh porphyry copper-gold project after identifying IG Copper LLC (“IGC”) as an early-stage strategic investment opportunity in 2011.
+The Malmyzh exploration and mining licenses, located in Russia’s Far East, were held by IGC and Freeport-McMoran Exploration Corporation, with IGC operating and managing the project.
 In October 2018, Malmyzh was sold to Russian Copper Company (“RCC”), a privately held, leading copper producer in the Russian Federation for US $200 million.
 Of this amount, US $190 million was released from escrow, with the remaining US $10 million to be held in escrow and released subject to certain conditions over the next 12 months (see EMX news release dated October 11, 2018).
-The initial cash distribution to EMX by IGC will be US $65 million.
-A second cash distribution to EMX (up to US $4 million) will be completed upon the remaining funds being released from escrow.
+EMX received an initial cash distribution of US $65.15 million (see EMX news release dated Oct 30, 2018), and subject to certain conditions, will receive up to US $4 million upon release of the remaining funds from escrow.

 Malmyzh was rapidly advanced from a grassroots exploration discovery into an important district-scale porphyry copper-gold project.
 IGC’s drill campaigns intersected porphyry copper-gold mineralization at fifteen separate target areas.
 The majority of the drill meters were concentrated on defining the Valley, Freedom (Southeast), Central, and Flats deposits on nominal 200 meter centers.
 The open pit constrained inferred resources for these four deposits at a 0.30% copper equivalent cut-off are 1,661 million tonnes at average grades of 0.34% copper and 0.17 g/t gold, or 0.42% copper equivalent, containing 5.65 million tonnes (12.45 billion pounds) copper and 9.11 million ounces gold, or 7.06 million tonnes (15.56 billion pounds) copper equivalent*.